The City of New Bern provides excellent compensation and benefits for its employees. Some of the benefits are listed below:

 The City of New Bern provides up to twelve (12) paid holidays per year for its regular employees.
 Click here to view the holiday calendar.

 Health and Dental Insurance

 The city provides comprehensive major medical and dental insurance coverage for all full-time employees.
-Employees may elect coverage for dependents at additional cost through payroll deduction.
+Employees may elect coverage for dependents at an additional cost through payroll deduction.
 Coverage begins on the 1st day of the month following sixty (60) days of employment.
 The health insurance includes a prescription plan and vision care.
 Click here to view "Notice of Privacy Practices".

 Workers' Compensation Insurance

 All City of New Bern employees are covered by the city for on-the-job injuries at no cost to the employee.

 Group Life insurance is provided to all eligible employees at no cost to the employee.
 The amount of coverage is one and one-half (1.5) times the annual salary

 The City of New Bern makes several payroll deduction programs available to its employees who wish to participate in additional types of insurance programs; such as supplemental life, cancer, Hospital Indemnity Plan (HIP), accident, intensive care coverage and short-term disability.